Congress Column

-The Congress Column (Colonne du Congrès /fr/; Congreskolom /nl/) is a monumental column in Brussels, Belgium, commemorating the creation of the Belgian Constitution by the National Congress of 1830–31.
-Inspired by Trajan's Column in Rome, it was erected between 1850 and 1859, on the initiative of the then-Prime Minister of Belgium, Charles Rogier, according to a design by the architect Joseph Poelaert.
-At the top of the column is a statue of Belgium's first monarch; King Leopold I, and at its base, the pedestal is surrounded by statues personifying the four freedoms guaranteed under the Constitution.
-The Belgian Tomb of the Unknown Soldier with an eternal flame lies at its foot.
+The Congress Column (Colonne du Congrès /fr/; Congreskolom /nl/) is a monumental column in Brussels, Belgium, commemorating the National Congress of 1830–31 and the establishment of the Belgian Constitution.

+Designed by the architect Joseph Poelaert and inspired by Trajan's Column in Rome, the column was erected between 1850 and 1859.
+Standing 47 m tall, it is topped by a statue of King Leopold I, first King of the Belgians, and its pedestal is surrounded by four statues personifying the fundamental liberties enshrined in the Constitution.
+The Tomb of the Unknown Soldier, with an eternal flame, lies at its foot.

-The column is located on the Place du Congrès/Congresplein; a small square adjacent to the Rue Royale/Koningsstraat, in the Freedom Quarter.
-This area is served by Brussels-Congress railway station, the metro stations Parc/Park (on lines 1 and 5) and Botanique/Kruidtuin (on lines 2 and 6), as well as the tram stop Congrès/Congres on lines 92 and 93.
+The monument stands at the centre of the Place du Congrès/Congresplein, a small square adjacent to the Rue Royale/Koningsstraat, in the Freedom Quarter.

 History

 Background

-Following Belgian independence in 1830, the desire to consolidate a still fragile identity led to a mania for monuments and a taste for national history.
-This expression of ardent patriotism, which mainly found its inspiration in the Middle Ages, led for example to the installation of a statue of Andreas Vesalius in the centre of the Place des Barricades/Barricadenplein, and another of the Counts of Egmont and Horn on the Grand-Place/Grote Markt (Brussels' main square).
+Following Belgian independence in 1830, the desire to consolidate a still fragile identity led to a craze for monuments and an interest in national history.
+This fervent expression of patriotism, which mainly found its inspiration in the Middle Ages, resulted, for example, in the erection of a statue of Andreas Vesalius in the centre of the Place des Barricades/Barricadenplein, and another of the Counts of Egmont and Horn on the Grand-Place/Grote Markt (Brussels' main square).
 (Note: The latter was moved to the Square du Petit Sablon/Kleine Zavelsquare.)

-At the same time, the new Rue Royale/Koningsstraat, which remained unbuilt in its middle on the western side, defined an open space called then the Place des Panoramas/Panoramasplein (the current Place du Congrès/Congresplein), which offered a beautiful view of the city and its surroundings.
-In 1850, to commemorate independence and the work of the National Congress, which had laid the foundations of the Belgian State twenty years earlier, the Parliament, on the initiative of the then-Prime Minister of Belgium, Charles Rogier, thus decided to build a Congress Column on this site.
+At the same time, the new Rue Royale/Koningsstraat, which remained unbuilt in its middle on the western side, defined an open space then known as the Place des Panoramas/Panoramasplein (the current Place du Congrès/Congresplein), which offered a panoramic view of the city and its surroundings.
+In 1850, to commemorate independence and the work of the National Congress, which had laid the foundations of the Belgian state twenty years earlier, the Parliament, on the initiative of the then-Prime Minister of Belgium, Charles Rogier, thus decided to build a Congress Column on this site.